dmcg/book/manuscript/Chapter_01_Spike.md

 the markers were interpreted as markers and messed up the output.
 I add a pipe character `|` to the beginning of those marker lines to get things running.
 I don't have a solution to this at the moment, bar the pipe, but suspect that we'll need some way of escaping our own codes.
 I'm trusting that as I gain fluency with Markdown something clever will come up.
 If you can see the markers without `|`s above I guess I succeeded in the end.

+## Conclusions

+What can we learn from this episode?

+Well I learned that this model works for me when actually explaining concepts.
+Unless you're viewing the source version of this text, you won't see that there is a subtlety around the different versions of the code existing in the same source file.
+When explaining code on my blog I would have to move forward and back between different source versions, cutting and pasting them into the code.
+Here, I can keep the different versions in the same file, which is a big productivity win.

+My learning that is a demonstration of the big topic - risk reduction.
+Before I started work on this book I identified the following main risks:

+1. No-one will want to read what I write on this subject
+2. It will be too much effort to maintain a code-heavy text

+These are typical of the 2 major risks facing a new software project - failure in the market and failure to be able to deliver economically (if at all).
+Unless we are certain that we can build something that our customers will want we had better address both risks early on.
+The way to address them is by gathering information as quickly and as cheaply as possible.

+If you are reading this text in anything other than the finished book, then you'll see that I will have addressed the market risk by releasing the product before it was finished in order to gauge if there is any enthusiasm.
+The chapter itself has been me addressing the technical risk that it's too hard to write about code by

+1. Hypothesising that I could write the book text within the source code rather than vice versa, and that that would be an efficient process, if I had a tool to extract it.
+2. Experimenting to see if the hypothesis is true by trying it out.

+I've done just enough here to show that the book-in-comments approach has legs.
+No doubt I'll spend days on tooling to produce the book before I'm finished - the code is rough and the inability to write about my own notation without invoking it is a shame - but right now I have confidence without too much cost.

+Tooling is another take-away.
+Modern developers will go to great lengths to increase their own productivity by building tools to leverage their time.
+Sometimes these are simple scripts, sometimes full applications.
+I'm hoping to leverage the power of an IDE that I already know with some text processing to produce something greater than the sum of its parts.

+Leverage is my final thought.
+Can we find ways of solving several problems at once?
+In this case I've managed to test the writing model, written some tooling to support it, and perhaps demonstrated some aspects of modern programming, all at the same time.
+We should obviously strive for humility, but I'm secretly a bit pleased with myself.

 ## Request for Feedback

 Well you've either got this far, or skipped here having decided that the content wasn't from you.
 Could you spare a couple of minutes to help me gauge whether I am wasting my time?